-MRSA infections can be minor, like a pimple, boil, or abscess.
-They can also be serious, like an infected incision or pneumonia.
-MRSA that is spread outside of a healthcare site most commonly causes skin and soft tissue infections.
+MRSA infections can be minor, like an infected pimple, boil, or abscess.
+They can also be serious, like an infected wound or pneumonia.
+MRSA commonly causes skin and soft tissue infections.
 These infections are usually treated with drainage, wound care, and the right antibiotics.

-MRSA is more common in people who are taking antibiotics or being treated for a health issue.
-However, anyone can get MRSA.
-Outside of a healthcare site, it's called community-associated MRSA.
+MRSA is more common in people who are taking antibiotics or being treated for health problems.
+But anyone can get MRSA.

-MRSA can be found on the skin, in stool, urine, or in wounds.
-It can live on hard surfaces (e.g. countertops, toilets, equipment) for days or even weeks.
+MRSA can be found in the nose, on skin, in urine, or in wounds.
+It can live for days or weeks on hard surfaces such as countertops and toilets or shared items such as sports equipment.

-MRSA is spread through contact with someone who’s carrying or infected with MRSA.
-It can be passed from dirty hands to any person, object, or surface they touch.
+MRSA spreads through contact with someone who is carrying or infected with MRSA.
+If a person has the germs on their hands, they can pass MRSA to any person or thing they touch.

-There are 5 risk factors for getting MRSA outside of a healthcare site:
+There are five risk factors for getting MRSA in the community:

 Author: Infection Prevention and Control, Alberta Health Services